 Keloids are more frequently seen in people with darker complexions versus those with lighter skin, and the genetic tendency to produce keloids is more common among African descendants than among other ethnic groups.
 Because keloids are the result of excessive collagen production, the tendency to develop keloids will often decrease as people get older, when the body naturally decreases its production of collagen.

-If you have always wished you could get rid of certain scars or keloids, consider scar revision and/or other reconstructive surgical procedures provided by Dr. Nicholas Jones, a double board-certified plastic surgeon serving patients in the greater Atlanta area.
+If you have always wished you could get rid of certain scars or keloids, consider scar revision surgery and/or other reconstructive surgical procedures provided by Dr. Nicholas Jones, a double board-certified Atlanta plastic surgeon serving patients in the greater Atlanta area.